allahdincastingfoundry/allahdincastingfoundry.github.io/README.md

 Official Website Repository of Allahdin Casting Foundry, a project developed by **Syed Faateh Sultan Kazmi (github.com/faatehsultan)**

 To report any bug/issue or to give suggestions, contact webmaster@allahdincastingfoundry.com

+*THIS WEBSITE IS MIGRATED TO FIREBASE PROJECT.
+VISIT: www.allahdincastingfoundry.com